A smoke detector is one of the most important devices in your home and was present in almost 75% of the reported home fires.

 Do I have to install smoke detectors for my homeowner’s insurance?

-Most insurance companies require you to install smoke alarms or detectors in some way.
+Most insurance companies require you to install smoke alarms or detectors somehow.
 However, other insurance companies will give you a discount on your insurance policy for doing so.

 Conclusion and some important statistics